Great style begins with subtraction.

 Branding has become synonymous with status.
 People natually equate labels with quality.

 You should never buy designer clothing just for the branding.
 Your clothes should fit well and suit your lifestyle.

-I’m not saying you should never buy designer clothing or have visible branding on your clothes.
-It is acceptable to purchase a polo shirt with a small Lacoste or Ralph Lauren logo on your left chest.
+I'm not saying you should never buy designer clothing or have visible branding on your clothes.
+It is acceptable to purchase a polo shirt with a small Ralph Lauren or Lacoste logo on your left chest.

 The key is to ensure the branding is minimal and almost invisible.
 It should never detract attention from the clothing item.

 Keep it simple.
 There is no need for a fancy brand shirt with big logos.

 Despite the best intentions of top designers, emobroidered pants are best left to sophisticated Italian women who have the attitude to match their fancy pants.

 Avoid wearing pants that are covered with preppy shapes, designer logos, little whales (or lobsters), flags and motifs.